 He was drafted into the United States Army in 1943, After leaving the army in 1945, he returned to Minneapolis where he took a job as an art teacher at Art Instruction, Inc.

 Schulz' first regular cartoons, Li'l Folks, were published from 1947 to 1950.
 In 1950 Schulz approached the United Feature Syndicate with his best strips from Li'l Folks, and Peanuts first appeared late that year.
 The strip became one of the most popular comic strips of all time.
 It ran for nearly fifty years without interruption and appeared in more than 2,600 newspapers in seventy-five countries - that makes for a quite global reach.

 Schulz drew much of the inspiration for the strip from his own life.
 He single-handedly designed, researched, wrote, and drew every Peanuts panel and strip that appear in daily and Sunday newspapers around the world.
 The artist dared to use his own quirks –a lifelong sense of alienation, insecurity and inferiority –to draw the real feelings of his life and time.

-Schulz knew the universal power of varying a few basic themes, and he said things clearly.
+Schulz knew the value of varying a few basic themes, and he said things clearly.

 His strips are teeming with neat, existential statements; they are comic strip koans about the human condition.
 His characters often speaks "in two different keys.", . . . novelist and semiotics professor Umberto Eco has noted.
 By fusing adult ideas with a world of small children, Schulz reminded us that although childhood wounds remain fresh, we have the power as adults to heal ourselves with humor.

 Charles Schulz made 'Peanuts' an indispensable cultural touchstone. - David Michaelis

 The following extracts are from Robert Short's The Gospel according to Peanuts, a small theology book that has sold 15 million copies.
 And the extracts and quotations are put into a specially designed format again.
 [Short]

 1. The real world is one of perceptions that are translated into images deep inside oneself